mpv-player/mpv/DOCS/man/options.rst

         It is advisable to use your graphics driver's color range option instead, if available.

+``--colormatrix-primaries=<primaries>``
+    RGB primaries the source file was encoded with.
+Normally this should be set in the file header, but when playing broken or mistagged files this can be used to override the setting.
+By default, when unset, BT.709 is used for all files except those tagged with a BT.2020 color matrix.

+    This option only affects video output drivers that perform color management, for example ``opengl`` with the ``srgb`` or ``icc-profile`` suboptions set.

+    Available primaries are:

+    :auto:         automatic selection (default)
+    :BT.601-525:   ITU-R BT.601 (SD) 525-line systems (NTSC)
+    :BT.601-625:   ITU-R BT.601 (SD) 625-line systems (PAL, SECAM)
+    :BT.709:       ITU-R BT.709 (HD)
+    :BT.2020:      ITU-R BT.2020 (UHD)

 ``--config-dir=<path>``
     Force a different configuration directory.
 If this is set, the given directory is used to load configuration files, and all other configuration